Ircam-WAM/improtech-website/pages/ProgramNote_Concert1.md

 *In good company*
 for 2 pianists, guest musicians and webaudio devices

-Michelle Agnes Magalhaes, composer, pianist
+Michelle Agnes Magalhaes, composer and pianist Frédéric Bevilacqua, researcher, webaudio systems
-Frédéric Bevilacqua (researcher, webaudio systems)

 Conceived as a small musical theatre of “interactions”, In good company is a cycle of small pieces.
 The cycle is organised as an organic living form that progressively expands.
 It’s built from minimal individual interaction (fingers - piano keys) towards more complex collective interaction between performers and various objects.
 Its multilayered structure includes visual, sound, gestural and environmental elements.
 The score is actually a proposition for games that pushes the performers to try new things, take risks and surprise themselves.
 In addition to instrumental sounds, they also manipulate cell phones, hacking these objects that intermediates in our everyday life much of the interaction with the others.
 Here, our main interest is to continuously operate shifts in changing rules, eventually creating a large form.
 This piece was designed with the support of the VERTIGO project as part of the STARTS program of the European Commission, based on technological elements from BeCoMe.